Objectives of the Award

 - Media reports and industry knowledge;

-- Rankings of the CFOs' companies in the ASEAN Corporate Governance Scorecard and the Singapore Governance and Transparency Index;
+- Rankings of the CFOs' companies in the Singapore Governance and Transparency Index;

 - Performance of the CFOs' companies.